 Grind the roasted walnuts in a mortar to a coarse powder.

 Cook 1 – 1 1/2 tbsp of the roasted walnut powder with 2 cups of water for one hour.
-Then strain the walnut coffee.
+Then strain the walnut coffee through a fine mesh sieve.

 The coffee substitute doesn’t taste like coffee, but it has a nice walnut flavor.
-With some sugar it tastes really good, and milk isn’t necessary because the contained walnut oil already makes the coffee creamy.
+With some sugar it tastes really good and milk isn’t necessary because the walnut oil makes the coffee creamy.

 Roasted Grain Coffee Substitutes: